bhqweb/bhqweb.github.io/readme.md

-This repository contains the file to create the website [bhqweb.github.io]
+This repository contains the Jekyll files to create the website [bhqweb.github.io](bhqweb.github.io)